dexplo/dataframe_image/README.md

 # dataframe_image

-A package to convert Jupyter Notebooks to either pdf or markdown documents embedding pandas DataFrames as images instead of their default format.
+A package to embed pandas DataFrames as images when convert Jupyter Notebooks to pdf or markdown documents.

+## Motivation

 When converting Jupyter Notebooks to pdf using nbconvert, pandas DataFrames appear as either raw text or as a simple latex table.
-When converting to markdown, the DataFrame will be output as HTML, but won't have the correct styling.
 Below, we have a pdf showing both the plain text and latex DataFrame representation.

 ![png](images/cur_nb.png)